JoelBranham/Codebreaker/README.md

 ![alt text](http://i.imgur.com/AJRivym.jpg)

 The player's input shows to the right of the "Enter Code:" text.
 After the user makes a first guess, the computer displays the guesses under the "YOUR GUESSES" text.
-Under "CORRECT", the computer displays the number of digits that are the correct digit **AND** are in the correct spots.
-Below "MISPLACED", the computer shows the number of digits that are the correct digits but are **NOT** in the correct positions.
+Under "CORRECT", the computer displays the number of digits that are correct **AND** in their correct spot.
+Below "MISPLACED", the computer shows the number of digits that are correct but are **NOT** in their correct position.

 ##Gameplay